PlayFab/PlayFabPartyUnity/README.md

     - Go to `/Assets/PlayFabPartySDK/Setup/GameCore` folder in File Explorer and run `install-party-game-core-libs.ps1` script, it will copy Party binaries installed with GDK to `PlayFabPartySDK` assets
 - Go to the `/Assets/PlayFabPartySDK/Prefabs` folder and drag and drop the `PlayFabMultiplayerManager` prefab into your scene
 - Note: Party SDK is x64, so when you build Standalone (Windows) please build for x64.
+- If you are targeting iOS:
+    - Enable 'Prepare iOS for Recording' (set checkbox) in iOS Player Settings
+    - Two PlayFabParty.framework libraries are provided: one for real iOS devices and another one for iOS Simulator (x64).
+Make sure to enable only one of them for iOS platform before building.
+The framework for a device is enabled by default (see Inspector settings for PlayFabParty.framework folders)
 - If you are targeting Android: please make sure to allow your app to use microphone on the device.

 For a detailed guide please check out [Quickstart: PlayFab Party Unity Plugin](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/networking/party-unity-plugin-quickstart)